getapid/apid/site/content/blog/golang-authenticated-endpoint.md

 ]
 ```

-As we already mentioned, the problem with this is that now everyone can send a request and read our list of beers.
+The problem with this is that now everyone can send a request and read our list of beers.
-But we don't want that.
 We want to make sure that only people we know can see our list of beers.

 {{ h2(text="Verifying users") }}

 The simplest way of verifying who a user is is by checking their username and password.
 However, sending these
 constantly increases the risk of them being compromised.
+And if you needed any additional information about the user
+such as their full name or location, you need a separate secure store for that.
 Queue [**JWT**](https://jwt.io/) tokens.

 {{ h3(text="JWT") }}

+JWT tokens are short-lived pieces of text that prove the identity of a user
+(or provide an assertion, if we had to use proper terms).
+Usually an authority such as a central authentication server issues them in exchange for username and password.
+In our tutorial we are going to play the role of the authentication server.
-JWT tokens allow to verify someones identity without them showing you their password.
+JWT tokens allow to verify someone's identity without them showing their password.
 The way they work is
-by cryptographically signing information about the user.
-The user then sends this token along with every
+by cryptographically signing information about the user with a secret key.
+The user then sends this token along with every request they make.
-request they make.
-This way we know that the request came from them.
+After that we can verify the legitimacy of the token and know that the request came from that specific user.

 A JWT token looks like this: